parmsam/quarto-quiz/README.md

 revealjs-plugins:
   - quiz
 ```

+### Shortcut to check a question

+By default, the keyboard shortcut to check the quiz question is 'c'.
+You can change this by setting the `checkKey` option in your YAML header like:

 ### Shortcuts to reset a question and shuffle question order

 You'll also notice a `resetKey` and `shuffleKey` option.
 These are the keys to reset an individual quiz question and shuffle all the quiz questions (as represented by slides) respectively.
 By default they're set to 'q' and 't'.
 You can change these to any key you like.